 The Nigerian Navy is currently accepting applications from suitably eligible applicants for a recruitment exercise.
 Do you want to apply and learn more about the Nigerian Navy firsthand?
 This page will be updated on a regular basis with important details about the Nigerian Navy.

-Before we go any further, we’d like to point out that the recruitment is free, and you don’t have to pay someone who claims to be able to help you get a job.
+Before we go any further, we’d like to point out that the Nigerian Navy Recruitment is free, and you don’t have to pay someone who claims to be able to help you get a job.

 - 2 Related Jobs